LBC-LNBio/PyMOL-KVFinder-web-Tools/paper.md

 # Client (PyMOL plugin)

-The client (https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools), written in Python, is a Qt interface that integrates the KVFinder-web service with PyMOL.
+To interact with the web service, we developed a graphical client (https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools), written in Python and Qt, that integrates the KVFinder-web service with PyMOL.
 The PyMOL KVFinder-web Tools is a user-friendly graphical user interface (GUI) that enables customization of parKVFinder parameters for a target structure and submits jobs via HTTP POST request to a configured KVFinder-web service.
 After submission, jobs are routinely and asynchronously requested via HTTP GET request to the KVFinder-web service.
 When a job is finished, the client automatically processes the incoming data to files and makes it available to the GUI.
+The PyMOL KVFinder-web Tools is the recommended client to our publicly available web service.
+Besides, we developed a client script, also written in Python, to guide other developers to create standalone clients according to their specific needs.

-Both modules will undergo continuous improvements and updates, according to the needs of the scientific community, including new characterizations and performance enhancements.
+Both web service and client modules will undergo continuous improvements and updates, according to the needs of the scientific community, including new characterizations and performance enhancements.

 # Acknowledgements